puppetlabs/pxp-agent/README.md

 ```
 {
-    "broker-ws-uri" : "wss://127.0.0.1:8142/pcp/",
+    "broker-ws-uri" : "wss://pcp_broker_cn:8142/pcp/",
     "ssl-key" : "/etc/puppetlabs/puppet/ssl/private_keys/myhost.net.pem",
     "ssl-ca-cert" : "/etc/puppetlabs/puppet/ssl/certs/ca.pem",
     "ssl-cert" : "/etc/puppetlabs/puppet/ssl/certs/myhost.net.pem"
 }
 ```

-Note that you have to specify the WebSocket secure URL of the [PCP broker][8] in order to establish the WebSocket connection on top of which the PCP communication will take place.
+Note that you have to specify the WebSocket secure URI of the [PCP broker][8] and the certificate of the CA that is used by it, in order to establish the WebSocket connection on top of which the PCP communication will take place (PCP uses secure WebSocket).
+Also, the hostname used in the WebSocket URI must match the SSL identity used by the broker.

 ### Logging